 - 2.1 All providers and teachers should ensure that lessons are inclusive to all. - 2.2 Providers and Teachers should ensure that participants with a disability or individual needs are accommodated and that sessions are adapted if and when required; this includes lessons having assistant teachers if necessary. - 2.3 Providers and Teachers should endeavour to provide each individual with the most suitable and positive lesson experience. - 2.4 Group allocation should be made by individual assessment and needs and not umbrella classification; for example, some participants with a disability are best served in the main programme, whereas others may require bespoke provision or additional support. - 2.5 It should be recognised that some participants may only be able to achieve limited outcomes due to their individual needs.
 So it is essential that appropriate exit routes are identified for these swimmers and that they are progressed through the pathway according to their needs and motivations. - 2.6 Most public organisations who operate education courses (swimming lessons) that are open to the public, must provide this opportunity in the Welsh language (Welsh Language (Wales) Measure 2011, Standard 84).

-Wherever possible, Providers and Teachers must promote and facilitate the Welsh language, and ensure that the Welsh language is not treated less favourably than the English language in their swimming lesson delivery. - 2.7 All personnel involved in the learn to swim programme promote equality, inclusion and diversity, behaving professionally at all times. - 2.8 All personnel are expected to attend regular training to ensure that they are current in their knowledge and understanding of equality, diversity and inclusion.
+Wherever possible, Providers and Teachers must promote and facilitate the Welsh language, and ensure that the Welsh language is not treated less favourably than the - 2.7 All personnel involved in the learn to swim programme promote equality, inclusion and diversity, behaving professionally at all times.